Blog

 • A statement saying that you are about to file a mechanics lien if the claimed amount does not get settled within the next 10 to 30 days

-Note that there are no specific rules for filing this notice.
+Note that there are no specific rules for preparing this letter.
 It is, however, fairly standard in California to give property owners at least 10 days before filing a mechanics lien.

-2. Deliver the California Notice of Intent to Lien
+2. Deliver the Notice of Intent to Lien Letter

-There are no right or wrong methods for delivering the California Notice of Intent to Lien.
-You may hand the notice in person, or you may send it via certified mail with return receipt requested.
+There are no right or wrong methods for delivering the Notice of Intent to Lien letter.
+You may hand the letter in person, or you may send it via certified mail with return receipt requested.

-You may serve the California Notice of Intent to Lien on the property owner, as well as the general contractor and the party who hired you, if applicable.
+You may send the Notice of Intent to Lien letter to the property owner, as well as the general contractor and the party who hired you, if applicable.

 Ready for a demo?